crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed a regression that caused inserts which create new dynamic columns to fail if the table was created in an earlier version of CrateDB.

 - Fixed an issue that caused inserts into partitioned tables where the partitioned column is generated and based on the child of an object to fail.